-The South Australian Government does not allow connection of customer solar PV systems in RAES micro grid locations without period written approval from the Department for Energy and Mining.
+The South Australian Government does not allow connection of customer solar PV systems in RAES micro grid locations without prior written approval from the Department for Energy and Mining.

 Due to the relatively small scale of RAES micro-grids, distributed solar PV systems can potentially lead to both technical and financial risks for the RAES distribution and generation assets.
 Consequently, any potential installations must be properly assessed for their impact on the micro-grid and there are a number of general limitations placed on customer PV connection to protect the local RAES system:

 - customer generated electricity cannot be permitted to feed back in to the RAES grids, and as such no feed in tariffs or offsets will be available to customers.

 - consistent with the SA Power Networks Technical Standard (TS129), customers are permitted a maximum total system capacity of

 - 10kW for single phase connections

 - 5 kW is allowed on a single phase SWER line

 - 10 kW per phase on standard three phase distribution lines, 30kW total.